Seasearch data is made available in three ways:

 Many of the reports are summary reports which include a summary of the surveys undertaken and of the findings and include maps/charts and a summary list of species recorded.
 Others are more detailed with full descriptions of individual sites and a comprehensive species list.
 The data in the reports is also on the National Biodiversity Network website.

-The 180+ reports currently available are shown on the map and listed below (arranged from north to south by country and date) Just click on the report name to access the PDF.
+The 300 reports currently available are listed below (arranged from north to south by country and date) Just click on the report name to access the PDF.
 For CDs or paper copies contact NationalCoordinator.

 NATIONAL BIODIVERSITY NETWORK

-All of the Seasearch data, and data from earlier Marine Conservation Society surveys, is available to use and download from the National Biodiversity network website.
-Data can be searched for by species or by grid square and you can choose to see just the Seasearch data or data from all of the providers - In terms of marine data this means mainly Marine Nature Conservation Review and MarLIN data.
+All of the Seasearch species data, and data from earlier Marine Conservation Society surveys, are available to use and download from the National Biodiversity Network website.
+Data can be searched for by species or by grid square and you can choose to see just the Seasearch data or data from all of the providers.

-All of the Seasearch data up to and including 2012 is now available on the website.
+All of the Seasearch species data up to and including 2015 are now available on the website.

 The data is supplied on Seasearch survey forms.
 The graph shows the great increase in recording effort since 2000 with a peak in 2010.
-It also shows a regular increase in the more detailed Survey Forms with the highest number ever submitted in 2012.
+It also shows a regular increase in the more detailed Survey Forms which exceeded the number of Observation Forms for the first time in 2014.

 If you don't already have Google Earth on your computer you can download it free from Google.